 Doctor of Nursing Practice Concentration in Nurse Anesthesia

 Cost of the DNP, Nurse Anesthesia at University of Wisconsin Oshkosh

-**Fees and expenses are estimated and subject to change.
-This information is based on 2017 tuition rates.
+**Fees and subject to change.
+This information is based on 2020 tuition rates.

 Academic and Clinical Experience

-The DNP, Nurse Anesthesia Program will give you additional knowledge and skills in leadership, education, and application of best evidence to practice.
-The DNP program is an integrated program with simulation and clinical experiences starting during the second semester of your first year.
+The DNP, Nurse Anesthesia Program will give you additional knowledge and clinical experiences starting during the second semester of your first year.